The Fugitive (Brooklyn Nine-Nine): Part 2

-Jake decides to give Judy immunity for all his past crimes, much to Holt's dismay.
-Judy leads Jake and Holt to an event where his brother George (Charles Baker) is planning to rob an expensive item.
+Jake decides to give Judy immunity for all his past crimes in exchange for his help catching the remaining fugitive, much to Holt's dismay.
+Judy leads Jake and Holt to an event where his ex-foster brother George (Charles Baker) is planning to rob an expensive item.
 Meanwhile, Boyle (Joe Lo Truglio) complains that he has been left out of the group's text chain.
 After teaching him the proper use of messages, Amy and Gina (Chelsea Peretti) let him in.
+Meanwhile, Terry and Rosa work to figure out how George managed to escape a hospital without being seen, where Terry begins feeling older and slowly worries about how he is declining with age.
+Eventually, Rosa helps him figure out how the escape happened, which restores his confidence.

 During the investigation, Jake and Judy continue bonding, which causes more problems for Holt as Judy identifies himself as a cop and even carries a gun.
-At the event, George is not revealed to steal the item, but steals the participants' car, including Holt's car.
-They go to a workshop where the cars are being held.
+At the event, George is not revealed to steal the item, but steals the participants' cars, including Holt's car.
+They go to a chop shop where the cars are being held.
 Holt finds his car getting dismantled and he and Jake follow George.
 However, George is saved by Judy, who flees with him in a stolen car, disappointing both Jake and Holt.

 Finding a lead on the location of George, Jake and Holt arrive at their house but are then held at gunpoint by Judy and George.
 George's gun is revealed not to be loaded and is knocked down by Judy, who faked his allegiance in order to catch him.
-George is arrested and the ADA grants Judy immunity for his crimes, clearing him.
+George is arrested and the ADA grants Judy immunity for his crimes, clearing him, with Judy giving Holt a new car which is the same make, model, and color of his stolen car.
 At the end of the episode, Boyle continues with the proper use of texts, sending one to Gina on the street.
 However, while Gina reads it, she's hit by a bus.